Rainbow Transformations Foundation · For Community Organizations

 RTF's own workforce development

-We train and credential our own workforce, creating a pipeline of TGI-competent practitioners who deliver peer and clinical services directly through RTF.
+We train and develop our own peer support workforce, creating a pipeline of TGI-competent practitioners who deliver peer support and navigation services directly through RTF.

 Medi-Cal Peer Specialists